equinor/radix-public-site/public-site/docs/src/guides/configure-jobs/index.md

 A job can be run as a single job or as a batch of jobs.

-Maximum 10 single completed jobs remains in the history of a job component.
-When a new single job started - the oldest of 10 existing single jobs is deleted.
-The same rule is for batches - its history is independent of single jobs history.
-Maximum 10 completed batches remain in the batch history, with all their jobs.
+A max of 10 single completed jobs remains in the history of a job component.
+When a single job started - the oldest of 10 existing single jobs is deleted.
+The same applies for batched jobs - its history is independent of single jobs history.
+A max of 10 completed batched jobs remain in the batch history, with all their jobs.

 ## Configure a job